 In 1745, the Portuguese king, Dom João V, renamed the city after his wife, Maria Ana D'Austria.

 Around the same time, the city became the seat of the first bishopric in the state and hence became an important religious center for the region.
+In response to the influx of people, streets and rectangular plazas were planned, making Mariana the first planned city in the state.

 The Igreja de São Pedro dos Clérigos is a very attractive church designed by Antônio Ferreira Calheiros, who also designed the Igreja Nossa Senhora do Rosário in Ouro Preto.
 Construction began in 1752 but the church was never really finished.